h4x0rz4330/forking-haxorz/ProjectManagementDocument.md

 5. Potential Risks
 ---------------

-There is always human risk with a game.
-Human error can be introduced in the code by programmers.
-We could be facing resource risk because we will be using an EC2 instance.
-There is the possiblitly that we will be charged more than we are making off of the game due to high amount of users.
+Human error is a possible risk that can be introduced into the code via the programmers that build and maintain the application.
+We can potentially face a resource-limitation risk (processing load and data storage) as the server used for this application is an Amazon EC2 instance.
+Because the main application is free-to-play, there is a possibility that overhead costs can exceed revenue.

 6. Team Members/Tasks